cooljasonmelton/rewards-to-do-app/README.md

 ## FEATURE IDEAS
-- a system for keeping my stand up that looks like a file structure so i can more easily click through my bits looks like: topic as file name, and clicking opens file, and sorted into folders somehow
+- a system for keeping my stand up that looks like a file structure so i can more easily click through my bits looks like: topic as file name, and clicking opens file, and sorted into folders somehow, also have this back up my bits somehow, maybe google sheets API?

 ## OLD COLORS: